-The management adjustment for the Retail Ireland mortgage portfolio primarily reflects the concentration of Stage 3 assets which are longer in default, where utilisation of alternative recovery strategies to achieve realisation may require higher impairment coverage on disposal that currently cannot be reasonably be reflected in IFRS 9 impairment model methodology.
-The €50 million (31 December 2019: €50 million) management adjustment reflects the profile of the Stage 3 population at 30 June 2020 and has been calculated and applied through increases to the LGD component of modelled impairment loss allowances for Stage 3 residential mortgages that have been in default for more than five years.
+The management adjustment for the Retail Ireland mortgage portfolio primarily reflects the concentration of Stage 3 assets which are longer in default, where utilisation of alternative recovery strategies to achieve realisation may require higher impairment coverage on disposal that currently cannot be reasonably be reflected in the IFRS 9 impairment model methodology.
+The €50 million (31 December 2019: €50 million) management adjustment reflects the size and profile of the Stage 3 population at 30 June 2020 and has been calculated and applied through increases to the LGD component of modelled impairment loss allowances for Stage 3 residential mortgages that have been in default for more than five years.

-The €6 million management adjustment previously applied across all stages in the Retail UK mortgage portfolio at 31 December 2019, pending further evolution of impairment model methodology, is no longer considered to be required, noting that the COVID-19 management adjustment outlined above includes €29 million relating to the Retail UK mortgage portfolio and the amount of impairment loss allowance for the portfolio is considered to be appropriate.
+The €6 million management adjustment previously applied to the Retail UK mortgage portfolio at 31 December 2019 is no longer considered to be required, noting that the COVID-19 management adjustment outlined above includes €29 million relating to the Retail UK mortgage portfolio and the amount of impairment loss allowance for the portfolio is considered to be appropriate.